 Classic Interval Training

 So, interval training is a training form where we alternate between work periods and rest periods.
-Precisely because of the hospitalized rest periods, it is possible to train with high intensity during the work periods.
+Because of the planned rest periods, it is possible to train with high intensity during the work periods.
 Classic interval training is a structured training form where you determine in advance both the length of work, the length of rest and the intensity of each work period.

 Besides, you also choose the number of intervals/work periods in advance.
 The number depends on the basic form as well as on the length of the selected periods.
 The pace or intensity of the work periods must be adjusted so that the first and last work period can be completed at the same pace.
 If the speed in the first work periods is too high, you will have to shorten the intervals and thereby lose some of the desired training effects.